pcwa-ahendricks/shared-web-lib/README.md

 ### About Redirects

 - `/rate-adjust-2018` Was used on NG version of website.
 - `/about-pcwa/board-minutes` Was used on NG version of website.
+Stopped using "about-pcwa/board-minutes" for board minutes URL.
-Stopped using "about-pcwa" for board related URLs.
+- `/about-pcwa/board-agenda` Was used on NG version of website.
+Stopped using "about-pcwa/board-agenda" for board meeting agendas URL.
 - `/about-pcwa/board-of-directors` Was used on NG version of website.
 Stopped using "about-pcwa" for board related URLs.
 - `/about-pcwa/board-of-directors/district/#` Was used on NG version of website.
 Stop using "/about-pcwa/.../district/# route params.
 Instead we are using "/board-of-directors/district-#".
 - `/about-pcwa/board-agenda` Was used on NG version of website.
 Stopped using "about-pcwa" for board related URLs.